Franklin Field: Other college football

-The Army–Navy Game was played 18 times at Franklin Field between 1899 and 1935 before moving to the larger Municipal Stadium in South Philadelphia in 1936.
-Penn alumnus and Olympic-medalist George Orton (who had worked with Frank Ellis in managing the Penn Relays) is credited with helping to bring the game to Philadelphia in 1899.
+The Army–Navy Game was played 18 times at Franklin Field between 1899 and 1935 before moving to the larger Municipal Stadium in South Philadelphia in 1936.The Army and Navy football teams had faced each other on each others campuses four times between 1890 and 1893 until the academy superintendents suspended the series.
+Through the efforts and diplomacy of Philadelphia surgeon and sportsman Dr. J. William White, the University gained the agreement of the academies to resume the series in 1899 at Franklin Field inaugurating the tradition of playing the game in Philadelphia.
+The University credits Penn alumnus and Olympic-medalist George Orton (who had worked with Frank Ellis in managing the Penn Relays) in helping to bring the game to Philadelphia in 1899.

 Temple University played its home football games at Temple Stadium until the late 1970s.
 Temple Stadium, which opened in 1928, seated up to 34,000 for football.
 Over the years, Temple had played home games at Franklin Field when crowds were expected to exceed Temple Stadium's capacity.
 Temple moved its home games to Veterans Stadium in the late 1970s but the Phillies had priority for the field for Saturdays during baseball season, which ends the last week in September.
 When Temple home games conflicted with Phillies home games, Temple would play at Franklin Field.
 This continued through the 2002 season, Temple's final year at the Vet before the Owls moved to Lincoln Financial Field as tenants of the Eagles.
 One of the last Temple football games at Franklin Field was a 44–21 loss to the number-one-ranked Miami Hurricanes on September 14, 2002; Miami's Willis McGahee rushed for 134 yards and four touchdowns in front of 33,169 fans.

 In 2016, the multi-division Eastern College Athletic Conference (ECAC) held the second installment of its six NCAA Division III post-season bowl games (over three days) at Franklin Field for select member teams that did not make the DIII playoffs.
 In the series's inaugural year, the games were played at Arute Field in New Britain, Connecticut.
 The bowl series will move to Delaware Stadium in 2017, but will return to Franklin Field in 2018.